 Zero field 57Fe Mössbauer of ferrocene at 5 K.

-The isomer shift at 0.06 mm/s is consistent with an Fe(II) S = 0 complex (Table 1).
+The isomer shift at 0.06 mm/s falls in the range one would expect for a Fe(II), S = 0 complex (Table 1).

 Summary

 Here, we learned about the basic principles of Mössbauer spectroscopy, including details on the experimental setup, the gamma ray source, and information that you can gather from a Mössbauer spectrum.
 We collected the zero field 57Fe Mössbauer spectrum of ferrocene.